 A board-certified internist, Dr. Khan practices general internal medicine in both the primary care and inpatient settings, focused on the care of medically complex, highly vulnerable and high-need populations.
 Beyond the clinic, Ali maintains an active public leadership portfolio, including recent service on the national boards of Doctors for America, the American College of Physicians, Physicians for Human Rights, the California Health Care Foundation Leadership Program and Virginia Commonwealth University.
 Dr. Khan completed his residency at Yale-New Haven Hospital, where he served on the clinical faculty.
 He is a graduate of the Harvard Kennedy School and VCU's Medical College of Virginia, earning joint medical and master of public policy degrees as a Harvard Public Service Fellow.

-Dr. Khan reported that he is currently Senior Vice President/Executive Medical Director and shareholder at Oak Street Health.
-He also reported that he is a shareholder in Iora Health.
+Dr. Khan reported that he is currently Senior Vice President/Executive Medical Director at Oak Street Health.

 David Pizzimenti, DO

 Dr. Pizzimenti served in the National Health Service Core from 2005 - 2009 in Holly Springs, MS. He became the founding internal medicine residency program director at Magnolia Regional Health Center in Corinth, MS in 2009.
 Dr. Pizzimenti oversaw the accreditation and maturation of an internal medicine residency program that serves one of the nation's most under-served regions.
 Dr. Pizzimenti is now in Tupelo, Mississippi, serving as the Associate Medical Officer of Acute Care and is the founding internal medicine residency program director at North Mississippi Medical Center.
 With 700 beds, North Mississippi Medical Center is the largest rural hospital in the U.S.